rossberg/camp/README.txt

   viewed as a cover grid.
 These options are cycled through by clicking the aforementioned view toggles multiple times.

+* Select: Click on an entry to select it.
+Ctrl/Command-click toggles the selection of an individual track.
+Shift-click toggles the selection of the entire range between the currently and the last clicked entry.

+* Queue: a double-click on a selected table or grid entry queues up all its tracks in the playlist; a triple-click clears out the previous playlist first.

+  Tip: If you have selected multiple entries, then use double/triple click with Ctrl/Command to avoid changing the selection.

+* Filter: Selecting one or multiple entries in the artists or albums table filters the downstream albums or tracks table to only show what belongs to the selected artists or albums or both, respectively.

 * Columns: Columns in a table can be resized and reordered by drag & drop on the column header as you would probably expect.
 Right-click on a header yields a context menu to remove or add even more columns.

-* Filtering: Selecting one or multiple entries in the artists or albums table filters the downstream albums or tracks table to only show what belongs to the selected artists or albums or both, respectively.

-* Sorting: Each table can be sorted according to up to 4 keys, by clicking column headers:
+* Sort: Each table can be sorted according to up to 4 keys, by clicking column
+  headers:

   - simple click to select a columns as primary sort key,
   - Shift-click for secondary,